 - No Rotating Categories or Activation Requirements.
 This card’s flat 1.5% cash back earning rate has a distinct advantage: no tiered or rotating spending categories to keep track of, nor any periodic category activation requirements.
 By contrast, Discover it and Chase Freedom have quarterly cash back categories that require manual activation and aren’t always easy to keep straight.

 - Solid Intro APR.
 This card’s 15-month balance transfer and purchase promotion is great for new cardholders who wish to transfer and pay down high-interest balances from existing credit card accounts.
 The 15-month 0% APR period is longer than some competing cards’, including Capital One Quicksilver Cash Rewards Credit Card.
 Remember that balance transfers must be made within 45 days of account opening to qualify for the promotional rate.
 Once the intro APR period expires, a variable regular APR applies.

 - High Redemption Threshold.
 You need at least $50 in accumulated cash back earnings before you’re allowed to redeem.
-This is substantially higher than most of CashForward’s competitors, some of which (such as Discover it) allow you to redeem in any amount.
+This is substantially higher than most of this card’s competitors, some of which (such as Discover it) allow you to redeem in any amount.

 - Charges a Foreign Transaction Fee.
 This card comes with a foreign transaction fee of 3%.
 That’s problematic for cardholders who frequently travel outside the United States – and it’s a drawback relative to no-foreign-transaction-fee competitors, such as Discover it.

-The Barclaycard CashForward™ World MasterCard® certainly doesn’t win any awards for creativity.
+Barclaycard CashForward™ World Mastercard® certainly doesn’t win any awards for creativity.
 With a flat 1.5% cash back earnings rate and a vanilla menu of redemption options, this card is about as straight-shooting as they come.